Tonaion02/PathFindingAI/README.md

 Showcase of the ai in action: https://www.youtube.com/watch?v=OsOChnBTgcI

 The following AI has these features:
-- Line of sight: implemented Line Of Sight(in an adapted version for tilegame with grid-based movement) to not track player that are hidden from a wall.
+- **Line of sight**: implemented Line Of Sight(in an adapted version for tilegame with grid-based movement) to not track player that are hidden from a wall.
-- An optimized implementation of the A* algorithm to find an optimal path efficiently.
+- __A*__: An optimized implementation of the A* algorithm to find an optimal path efficiently.
 - Registering and using the last pos: when the "eye contact" is interrupted, no worries, the AI register the last location of the target and move to that location to explore the area.
 - Idle: a simple routine to explore the area when there isn't many information about the target position.